 What Is Yellow Gold?

 When it comes to white gold vs yellow gold, yellow gold consists of a mixture of pure gold and alloy metals like copper and zinc.
 The amount of pure gold a jeweler uses in a piece of jewelry depends on overall karat weight.
 A higher karatage will consist of a purer gold content than a lower karatage.
 However, the more pure gold used, the less durable a ring will be.
-For this reason, 14 karat and 18 karat gold is most commonly used in yellow gold engagement rings and wedding rings as opposed to 24 karat gold which is too soft.
+For this reason, 14-karat and 18-karat gold is most commonly used in yellow gold engagement rings and wedding rings as opposed to 24-karat gold which is too soft.

-Yellow Gold Pros
+Pros

-Yellow Gold Cons
+Cons

 What Is White Gold?

-White gold is created using a mixture of pure gold and white metals like palladium, silver, and nickel, usually in combination with a rhodium plating.
+White gold is created using a mixture of pure gold and white metals like palladium, silver, and nickel, usually in combination with rhodium plating.
 Although it requires other white gold alloys to increase its durability, white gold is still real gold.

-White Gold Pros
+Pros

-White Gold Cons
+Cons

 Is White Gold More Expensive Than Yellow Gold?